In this blog post I am going to show you how to draft a basic bodies block pattern.

 All of this you can combine to make a full bodies block.

-You can decide to create your basic bodies pattern from scratch or buy a commercial one.
+You can decide to create your basic bodies block pattern from scratch or buy a commercial one.

 HOW TO USE COMMERCIAL BASIC BODIES BLOCK PATTERNS: